Colorado Culinary Trends: 5 Ways to Feed Current Cravings

 Renovate a cool, old building, fill it with shipping containers that are each fully equipped to operate as a mini restaurant, and you have Denver’s next great chef incubator.
 Order up some uncommonly good farm-fresh cuisine, noodle bowls, savory arepas, shawarma, pizza, tortas or tapas; then grab a local beer and enjoy at a seat in the common area.

 Being sent to the principal’s office has never been more fun.
 That’s because it’s a craft cocktail and espresso bar, which joins a bakery, brewery, deli and several more foodie favorites inside the creatively repurposed Ivywild School, an elementary school that closed in 2009.
 Come for the food but also to attend movie showings in the gym and live music nights.

 The Source, Denver

 In Denver’s ever-evolving RiNo (River North) district, The Source is a gastronomic adventure inside a converted warehouse.
-Restaurants Acorn and Comida anchor the deliciousness, complemented by a bakery, butcher, brewery, wine shop, cocktail bar and coffee roaster — all helmed by true artisans and experts at their crafts.
+Restaurants like Comida anchor the deliciousness, complemented by a bakery, butcher, brewery, wine shop, cocktail bar and coffee roaster — all helmed by true artisans and experts at their crafts.